smbutterfield/ibmt17-18/_02-scales-keys-triads-7chords/2a2-ex-scales.md

 ### Major pentatonic

-This is more of a teaching example rather than an actual conversion, because the major scale and major pentatonic scales do not share the same type of relationship that major and minor do.
+This is more of a teaching example rather than an actual modal shift, because the major scale and major pentatonic scales do not share the same type of relationship that the major and minor scales have.
+Certain scale degrees do not exist in the pentatonic scale, so it requires some "artistic license" to translate any tune that utilizes all seven scale degrees.

 {% capture ex5 %}X:5
 T:Happy Birthday in G major pentatonic